 - The Disability Employment Adviser (DEA)

 - Reasonable adjustments

-- Things you can do if you feel you are being treated unfairly at work
+- What can I do if I have been treated unfairly at work?

-- Taking legal action against someone who has treated you unfairly at work
+- How do I take legal action against someone who has treated me unfairly at work?

 Pay it forward

 This resource is freely available as part of Epilepsy Action’s commitment to improving life for all those affected by epilepsy.

 On average it costs £414 to produce an advice and information page – if you have valued using this resource, please text FUTURE to 70500 to donate £3 towards the cost of our future work.
 Terms and conditions.
 Thank you

 Epilepsy Action would like to thank Professor Sayeed Khan, Specialist in Occupational Medicine, Chief Medical Adviser to EEF, the manufacturers’ organisation and Judith Hogarth, Solicitor, Excello Law, for their contribution.

 This information has been produced under the terms of The Information Standard.